solanovisitor/ForeML/README.md

 - Finally, you can input the number of timesteps your model will be trained on (n_steps_in) and the timesteps it will forecast (n_steps_out).
 - If your model have more than one feature, you can specify it in the last parameter.

-4. The model YAML file listed in the main.yaml should look like this:
+**4. :pushpin: The model YAML file listed in the main.yaml should look like this:**
 ```bash
 name: lstm
 type: lstm